nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-examples-inter.md

 {% include note.html content="Product-based instruction using an AMP" %}
 <script src="https://gist.github.com/RobertGoochUK/9be3ce815d05950fd5e87822f2450776.js"></script>

-## Oxygen by inhalation 2litres/minute via nasal route
+## Oxygen by inhalation 1 to 2 litres per minute via nasal cannula

-Complex because requires a rate-based dosing instruction.
+Includes a **rateRange** instruction and an **additionalInstruction** for the administration device.

-{% include note.html content="Dose-based instruction using a VTM" %}
+{% include note.html content="product-based instruction using a VMP" %}
 <script src="https://gist.github.com/RobertGoochUK/71a1192a10e7cd31fe339260aeb2d317.js"></script>

 ## Prednisolone 5mg tablets, have 8 tablets a day after food for 7 days then stop ##